Blog

 "Have the room cleaned by noon."

 In contrast, "until" describes the continuation of an action up to a certain point in time.
-It signifies that the action is ongoing and will cease at the specified time.
-Here are examples of its usage:
+It shows that the action is ongoing and will stop at the specified time.
+Here are examples of how it's used:

 "Stay here until I return."